 When discussing positive to negative flow, electrical engineers will sometimes discuss positively charged particles flowing.
 In this case, they don’t mean protons or positrons: they’re talking about the flow of “space lacking electrons” or “electron holes” – gaps in space where there are no electrons even though there could be.
 These electron-hole “particles” are not actual particles; they’re simply a tool used to help imagine positive-to-negative flow.

-As more of a physicist, I will discuss electrons, which flow from negative-to-positive and create a negative voltage when enough of them well up in one place, for the rest of this article.
-However, you can just as easily imagine everything in terms of electron-holes, which flow from positive-to-negative and cause a positive voltage, if that makes you more comfortable.
+As more of a physicist, I tend to think in terms of the negative-to-positive flow of electrons.
+However, you can just as easily imagine everything in terms of positive-to-negative electron-holes, if that makes you more comfortable.

 - How does jump starting a car work if current only flows when there’s a difference in voltage?

 - How is it possible that there’s not a complete circuit to the power plant?

 - (Un)Common Questions about Electricity

 - Why can the resistor go at the beginning of the circuit OR at the end?

 - How fast do electrons move in a circuit?